 Multimodal therapy can be a combination of traditional treatments, like surgery and chemotherapy, as well as emerging treatments like immunotherapy.
 The combination of treatments recommended will depend on the patient’s individual case and characteristics, such as the type of mesothelioma and their overall health.
 If patients are strong enough to undergo multimodal therapy, the treatments have been shown to extend survival.
 One study found that 46% of patients with early stage pleural mesothelioma achieved 5-year survival with multimodal therapy, compared to the average 5-year pleural mesothelioma survival rate of 12%.

 How Multimodal Therapy Treats Mesothelioma

-Research shows singular modes of treatment for malignant mesothelioma have limited success in improving survival.
+Research shows single modes of treatment for malignant mesothelioma have limited success in improving survival.
 Without any form of treatment, mesothelioma patients’ survival times range from four months to one year.
-For optimal patient outcomes, doctors usually recommend multimodal treatment.
+For optimal patient outcomes, doctors may recommend multimodal treatment.
 Multimodal therapy uses one form of treatment as a primary therapy and may include treatment before and after the main therapy to improve outcomes.

 Neoadjuvant Therapy: Treatment given prior to the primary therapy to enhance efficacy.

 Primary Therapy: This therapy option is believed to be the best treatment.
 For mesothelioma, this is often surgery.

 Adjuvant Therapy: Treatment given after the primary therapy to reduce risk of recurrence.